Meaning and Significance of Namaste or Namaskar

-Namah's equivalent words in English are 'bow', 'adoration', 'reverence'.
-‘Te’ means 'to you'.
-So the combined word Namaste means 'I bow to you in reverence'.
+Namaste is not only used to give respect or express devotion.
+This is a combination of two words, Namah’ and ‘Te’, derived from the Sanskrit language.
+This word means “I Salute” or “I Pay Obeisance”.
+Namah’s equivalent words in English are ‘bow’, ‘adoration’, ‘devotion’.
+‘Te’ means ‘to you’.
+So, the combined word Namaste means ‘I bow to you in reverence’.

-By the act of doing Namaskar to an elder or a spiritually acclaimed person (such as a Saint or Guru) or to the Deity, one pays obeisance through an act of salutation.
+By doing Namaskar to an elder, a spiritually acclaimed person (such as a Saint or Guru), or to a Deity, one get blessings through this act of salutation.

-Our physical and subtle bodies absorb the good virtues, and their importance is impressed upon our thinking.
-Slowly but steadily, we start changing & becoming a better person.
+Our physical and subtle bodies absorb good virtues, and their importance is impressive upon our thinking.
+Slowly but steadily, we start changing & becoming better people.
 This makes our character stronger as we start following the path of good and truth.

 Why is Namaskar preferred over handshake?